uriahsanders/Sasame/README.md

 I recommend the Machine Learning Course by Andrew Ng on Coursera for understanding Linear Algebra from a Machine Learning Perspective. https://www.coursera.org/learn/machine-learning

+The JS/HTML code is currently testing primary features for the Sasame website currently in the Sasasame repository.
+These repositories will soon be merged.

 With love,

 Uriah